Siobhan Stephen Bsc (Hons) PGDip, Reg Therapist (MBACP).

 I also work with a wide range of other issues such as anxiety, stress, depression, bereavement, separation loss and trauma.

-• Volunteer - The Awareness Centre from 2015/2016.
-NHS IAPT Counselling Placement which Involved seeing clients on a weekly basis.
+- Volunteer - The Awareness Centre from 2015/2016.
+NHS IAPT Counselling Placement which Involved seeing clients on a weekly basis in a GP practice.

-• Volunteer - Turning Point which is a Drug and Alcohol support service in Lewisham from 2008/2009.
-I worked with both men and women offering both short and long-term therapy and included helping individuals to address their substance misuse problems and other underlying problems associated with addiction.
+- Volunteer - Turning Point which is a Drug and Alcohol support service in Lewisham from 2008/2009.
+I worked with both men and women offering both short and long-term therapy.
+I supported individuals to address their substance misuse problems and other underlying problems associated with their addiction.

 Areas of counselling I deal with